 At Coppersmith Brockelman, we believe that law firms have too many rules.
 Here are ours: Work at the highest level of our profession.
 Think creatively and find practical solutions.
 Do the right thing.
 Maintain our sense of humor.
 Build community – with clients, with other lawyers, and with each other.
 And if anyone forgets these few rules, remind them.
 As it turns out, you can build and maintain a terrific law firm like this.

 In early 1995, after returning to Phoenix from a stint in Congress, founding partners and longtime friends Sam Coppersmith and Andy Gordon drew up a business plan for a new firm during a stay at a ranch in southern Arizona.
 The plan required an estimate of how many hours they would need to work, and at what rate, to pay their monthly bills.
 Quickly realizing that they lacked the skills required to complete these equations, they agreed it surely could be done, toasted their new venture with a cocktail, and launched the firm in a spare bedroom of Sam’s house in March.

 From those humble beginnings grew an internationally-acclaimed law firm with thousands of lawyers in offices sprinkled around the globe . . . oh, wait, that’s the story of a different firm.
 But we like our story better.

 Several notable events occurred in the years immediately following the firm’s founding.
 Other lawyers, including current partners Kristen Rosati and Karen Owens, left large law firms to join forces with Sam and Andy.
 They helped establish the firm’s reputation as a top health care firm and a place where many impactful women have chosen to practice law.
-To this day, more than half of the lawyers are women.
-We think our diversity has profoundly shaped the character of the firm.
+We believe our diversity has profoundly shaped the character of the firm.

 By the end of its first decade of existence, the firm had more than quadrupled in size.
 It also had long since secured offices in a mid-town Phoenix high-rise building, deeming the spare bedroom in Sam’s house awkward as a place of business for nine lawyers and a support staff.